-[35] The Board finds that the Complainant's income approach is unreliable because the cap rate of 7.75% used in the Complainant's calculation is unsupported.
-Moreover, the rent roll (ARFI) for the subject indicates that the actual rents from the site used by the Complainant, are incorrect.
-The foregoing therefore casts doubt on the reliability of the alternate assessment value the Complainant seeks for the subject.
+- [45] The Board finds that the Complainant's income approach is unreliable because the vacancy rate of 5% and cap rate of 7.75% used in the Complainant's calculation are unsupported.
+The foregoing therefore casts doubt on the reliability of the alternate assessment value the Complainant seeks for the subject using this methodology. - [46] The Board concurs with the Respondent that the assessment of \$824,000 is fair and equitable.